gpwolfe/data-lake/.github/PULL_REQUEST_TEMPLATE.md

 ---
 name: Submit Dataset Excel
-about: Use the Excel spreadsheet template to submit your dataset
+about: Submit your dataset files and informational Excel file via pull request
 title: ''
-labels: ''
-assignees: ''

 ---

-**Before submitting this issue, make sure you have the necessary rights or permissions to request the upload of this dataset.**
+**Before submitting this pull request, make sure you have the necessary rights or permissions to request the upload of this dataset.**

+Please include your dataset name and last name in the title of this pull request.

-Please ensure you have filled out all relevant fields in the Excel spreadsheet template.
+Ensure you have filled out all relevant fields in the Excel spreadsheet template.

 Please include your dataset name and your last name in the name of your Excel file.
-Example: C_allotrope_bixby_2022_Bixby.xlsx
+Example: `C_allotrope_bixby_2022_Bixby.xlsx`

+Attach your Excel information file by dragging and dropping or clicking below.
+Attach your dataset files by dragging and dropping or clicking below.